xuechinahb/EyeHelper/README.md

 # EyeHelper

 ### A helper tool.
-Schedule time to lock screen, remind you of eye rest.
+Schedule time to lock screen, remind  eyes of the rest.

 ## Build Evn:
 - XCode 8.3